-Participants build confidence and teamwork skills, learning about technical language and the creative process involved in music production.
+Participants build confidence and teamwork skills, learning about technical language and the creative process involved in music production over one day.
 These taster sessions can be delivered online or in-person at your venue and typically serve as a prelude to our more expansive courses.

 Watch video footage below of two of our participants from a recent Finding Rhythms project at Only Connect in London.
 You can also listen to the podcast below which is an interview with Stee Moglie, a former participant in one of our projects who is now a Finding Rhythms practitioner.

 If you are you are interested in running a Finding Rhythms course in your organisation or with the people you work with please contact email@example.com.

 If you would like to refer a specific young person or ex-prisoner to one of our projects or a 1-2-1 masterclass please get in contact at firstname.lastname@example.org and request further information and a referral form.